Beijing 2022: After second gold, Eileen Gu enjoys deserved victory lap | DW | 18.02.2022

 "It's been very difficult; I'm not going to lie.
 I'm not going to pretend and say it was easy because it wasn't," Gu said.
 "It has been just a rollercoaster of emotions, partially because it's so high risk/reward and I know exactly how much is riding on my performance."

 But the added attention has also increased the number of her critics, especially those who feel she is ignoring China's human rights abuses.
-Those critics, Gu said, are something with which she has had to come to terms, and she feels mentally stronger and therefore more confident after her first Olympic experience.
+Those critics, Gu said, are something with which she has had to come to terms; after her first Olympic experience, she now feels mentally stronger and therefore more confident.

 But slightly longer term, she is also set to begin her first semester at Stanford University in California, her mother's alma mater.
 She wants to continue her work in the fashion industry, continue "being a nerd" and maybe get some of her writing published.